top of page

 Dark Chocolate

-Dark chocolate is a satisfying treat for those with a sweet tooth.
-Aim for chocolate with at least 70% cocoa, as it typically has less sugar compared to milk chocolate.
+Dark chocolate can satisfy your sweet tooth.
+Aim for chocolate with at least 70% cocoa.
+This type of chocolate typically contains less sugar compared to milk chocolate.

-Serving Size: Enjoy just one square (about one ounce) of dark chocolate, which can satisfy your cravings while keeping blood sugar levels balanced.
+Serving Size: Enjoy just one square (about one ounce) of dark chocolate.
+This can satisfy your cravings while keeping blood sugar levels balanced.

 Chia Seed Pudding